sweattep/modern_quotes/README.md

 >Eat your food as your medicine, otherwise you have to eat medicine as your food.

+>The return from your work must be the satisfaction which that work brings you and the world's need of that work.

 >With all of you men out there who think that having a thousand different ladies is pretty cool, I have learned in my life I've found out that having one woman a thousand different times is much more satisfying.

 >a book read by a thousand different people is a thousand different books